mehrdad-shokri/hidend/README.md

 # Hidend

-Hidend is a multitool for finding website backend ips.
+Hidend is a simple multitool for finding website backend ips.
+Hidend can be used to peform ip history checks, subdomain scans, http response checks, favicon hash matching with shodan and censys SSL certificate matching.

 # Install